Anna-M-Thomas/yacho-master/timekeeping.md

--30 minutes: Trying to set answer history after answer -30 minutes: UseEffect to either get or reset user by checking token -30 minutes: Working on handling expired tokens by logging out, token needed for posting answer history
+-30 minutes: Trying to set answer history after answer -30 minutes: UseEffect to either get or reset user by checking token -30 minutes: Working on handling expired tokens by logging out, token needed for posting answer history Total 4 hours

+March 31, 2021
+-30 minutes: Token checking OK (actually receiving token), groundwork for moving update answer logic to backend and combining into one endpoint